On this page

 - Analytics and tracking: Google Analytics, Woopra and KISSmetrics.

 - Product recommendation engines: Directed Edge or LiftSuggest.

 If you want to start considering campaigns like this feel free to write me an email or signup for a free trial, I’d love to help!

-What other campaigns have you seen from Amazon?
+What other Amazon email marketing campaigns have you seen?
 How are you implementing similar tactics in your own campaigns?
 Let me know in the comments!

 Want to send more personalized mobile and email messages to your users?Learn more